The-OpenROAD-Project/OpenROAD/src/ppl/README.md

 ## Example scripts

-Example scripts of IOPlacer running on a sample design of `gcd` as follows:
+Example scripts of `ppl` running on a sample design of `gcd` as follows:

 ```tcl
 ./test/gcd.tcl